NordicTrack RW900 Rower Review – 2023

 We test out rowing machines like we test our other equipment, side by side with our reviewers switching back and forth between models.
 We have the unique opportunity to have a lot of equipment available to us for testing, including numerous rowers.
 This way, when we get a new rower in, we can pull out the ones we have to see how it compares.

-We compared the NordicTrack RW900 Rower to the Hydrow, ProForm Pro R10 Rower, and the Concept2 rower.
+We compared the NordicTrack RW900 Rower to the Hydrow, Hydrow Wave, ProForm Pro R10 Rower, and the Concept2 rower.
 We compared everything from the seat, handle, pedals, content, resistance, and overall build and performance to bring you this review.
 Our goal is to help you find the best rower for you.

 Our NordicTrack RW900 Rower Video Review